Blog: Rolex's Other BrandsCopyright © David Boettcher 2006 - 2019 all rights reserved.

-I was contacted by a correspondent about a "Rolex" watch that he had just bought; he said it had Rolex branding on the case and a Unicorn movement.
-On closer inspection it had in the back of the case the "W&D" sponsor's mark, their initials in an oval shield with points top and bottom, "Unicorn" engraved on the ratchet wheel and "Rolex" on the dial.
-Let's consider each of the points in turn.
+I was contacted by a correspondent about a "Rolex" watch he had bought; he said it had Rolex branding on the case and a Unicorn movement.
+On inspection it had the "W&D" sponsor's mark in the case back, "Unicorn" engraved on the movement ratchet wheel, and "Rolex" on the dial.
+Let's consider each of these points in turn.

 W&D sponsor's mark

-- The "W&D" mark in an oval with points top and bottom is the sponsor's mark or responsibility mark of Wilsdorf and Davis.
-This mark was entered at assay offices in Britain so that the company of Wilsdorf and Davis could submit items for assay and hallmarking.
-It was struck on any items they sent for assay and forms part of the hallmark, it is not "Rolex branding".
-NB: the sponsor's mark does not identify the maker of an item, it is the mark registered by the person who submitted it for hallmarking.
-The W&D mark on Swiss made watch cases is there because they had to be assayed and hallmarked in a British assay office before they could be sold in Britain.
+- The "W&D" mark in a gold or silver watch case is a sponsor's mark.
+It was entered at assay offices in Britain so that the company of Wilsdorf and Davis could submit items for assay and hallmarking.
+It was struck on any items that they sent for hallmarking and forms part of the hallmark.
+It is not "Rolex branding".

-- The name Rolex would not originally have been put on the dial of a Unicorn brand watch, see the discussion below for the exact meaning and role of the Rolex brand Unicorn.
-The Rolex on the dial of this watch has clearly been added later, possibly quite recently.
-Be aware that it is very easy to get a brand name painted on the dial of a watch.
-Caveat emptor; simply painting the name Rolex onto the dial of a watch does not transform it into a Rolex watch!
+- The name Rolex would not originally have been put on the dial of a Unicorn brand watch.
+It is very easy to get a brand name painted onto the dial of a watch.
+Simply painting the name Rolex onto the dial of a watch does not transform it into a Rolex watch!

 The section reproduced here is from my page about Rolex.

-Wilsdorf realised that markets also existed for watches to be sold at lower price points, so over the years before WW2 he created many other brands to fulfil this demand.
-Note that these were not model names for Rolex watches, like today's Submariner or Explorer, these were completely separate brand names, alternatives to the brand Rolex.
+Wilsdorf realised that markets also existed for watches to be sold at lower price points, so over the years before World War 2 he created many other brands to fulfil this demand.
+Note that these were not model names for Rolex watches, like today's Submariner or Explorer, these were completely separate brand names, alternatives to the brand name ‘Rolex’, although they were sold by the Rolex Watch Company.
 The movements for these watches came from suppliers other than Aegler, from factories that mass produced ébauches such as Fontainemelon and Beguelin.
-Because of their scale of production these ébauches were cheaper than those made by Aegler, but could be just as good in quality, e.g. with Swiss lever escapements and fully 15 jewelled.
-However, cheaper cylinder escapement movements were also used.
+Because of their scale of production these ébauches were cheaper than those made by Aegler, but could be just as good in quality, e.g. with Swiss lever escapements and fully jewelled.
+However, cheaper movements, even cylinder escapement movements, were also used for these other brands.

 With such a wide range of brand names and ébauches ranging in quality from Swiss levers with 15 or more jewels down to those with cheap and humble cylinder escapements, Wilsdorf could supply a watch to suit every pocket.
-But this led to identity confusion.
-Such a plethora of names and price points all associated in some way with the Rolex brand detracted from Wilsdorf's aim of creating a prestige brand known for quality that could charge accordingly high prices for its watches.
+But this inevitably resulted in identity confusion.
+Such a plethora of names and price points all associated in some way with the Rolex brand detracted from Wilsdorf's aim of making Rolex a prestige brand for which he could charge accordingly high prices.

 The first of Wilsdorf's other brands, registered in July 1909, was "Omigra".
 This looks suspiciously like Omega, a name that was well known and prestigious long before 1909, when the name Rolex still new and unknown.
 Wilsdorf must have had second thoughts about this and the registration was cancelled four months later at his request.
 Another brand registered by Wilsdorf that didn't get off the starting blocks was Elvira.
 Other names included Rolwatco, Falcon, Genex, Lonex, Rolexis, Lexis, Hofex and Wintex.